trufflesuite/trufflesuite.com/src/blog/introducing-truffle-dashboard/index.md

 Truffle Dashboard completely removes the need to manually interact with your wallet's mnemonic phrase or private keys throughout the development lifecycle.  **You can now safely deploy your smart contracts to your network of choice without Truffle ever needing to know what your keys look like.** Truffle seamlessly connects to your MetaMask wallet without any configuration, using the currently selected account and network for Truffle's deployment configuration.

-_But that's not all!_ To make things more interesting, **you can use Truffle Dashboard with any development tool.** For example, if you use Hardhat or Foundry to develop your smart contracts, you can also integrate with Truffle Dashboard for this improved security workflow.
+_But that's not all!_ To make things more convenient, **you can use Truffle Dashboard with any development tool.** For example, if you use Hardhat or Foundry to develop your smart contracts, you can also integrate with Truffle Dashboard for this improved security workflow.
 See the [Using Truffle Dashboard with other development tools](/docs/truffle/getting-started/using-the-truffle-dashboard) section of our docs to learn how.

 ## How does Truffle Dashboard Work? ⚙️🔧